 AIAA and Challenger Center have launched the Trailblazing STEM Educator Award.
-The award will celebrate five K-12 educators who go above and beyond to inspire the next generation of explorers and innovators in science, technology, engineering, and mathematics.
+The award will celebrate three K-12 educators who go above and beyond to inspire the next generation of explorers and innovators in science, technology, engineering, and mathematics.

 Winners of this award will receive:

 - $5,000 award to the educator’s school or organization